codefresh-io/docs.codefresh.io/_docs/reference/git-tokens.md

 > **TIP**:
-  If you have access to multiple GitOps Runtimes in the same or in different accounts in Codefresh, you can use the same Git user (personal access) token to authenticate and authorize all the Runtimes to which you have access.
+  If a user has access to multiple GitOps Runtimes in the same or in different accounts in Codefresh, they can use the same Git user (personal access) token to authenticate and authorize all the Runtimes to which they have access.
-  You must configure the Git user token for each Runtime separately.
+  The user must configure the Git user token for each Runtime separately.
+  User can manage their personal user tokens, as described in [Managing Git PATS]({{site.baseurl}}/docs/administration/user-self-management/manage-pats/).

 | Git provider                  | Required scopes for Git user token          |
 | ---------------------------- | ------------------------------ |